Automotive Leather Interior: Preserving Your Investment

 2. Vacuum Your Car’s Interior

 Use the vacuum’s brush attachment to clean your car’s interior, working from top to bottom.
 Then, replace the brush with a crevice attachment tool to reach the smallest openings, including on and around the seats.
-The cabin should be free of dust, dirt, hair, lint and grime that can attach to your leather surfaces.
+The cabin should be free of dust, dirt, sand, hair, lint and grime that can attach to your leather surfaces.

 3. Wipe Down the Leather Interior Surfaces